-The NT is a perfect place for a road trip.
+The Northern Territory is the perfect place for a road trip.
 You probably are going to need a car to get around the Northern Territory and to see all these things to do in the NT.

 The other option for those who don’t drive will be to join tours from Darwin or Alice Springs.
-We offer a few recommendations for some of the main tourist attractions.

-34 fun things to do in the Northern Territory of Australia
+Fun Things to Do in the Northern Territory of Australia

-We discovered 9 ways to experience the magic of Uluru but let’s start with sunset.
+We discovered many ways to experience the magic of Ayres Rock, Uluru but let’s start with sunset.